Posts and telecommunications in Lebanon: Lebanon's internet backbone

 Through its network of central offices, the state-owned company Ogero provides the "backbone" telecommunication infrastructure which distributes internet capacity throughout the country.
 The actual distribution occurs via Data Service Providers (DSPs) and Internet Service Providers (ISPs).
 Ogero also doubles up as an ISP.

 In 1996, as postwar reconstruction was still in full swing.
 Lebanon started laying into the ground its core fiber-optic network, starting in Beirut.
 In 2001, Ericsson laid approximately 2000 km of fiber-optic cables to create a high-speed backbone network.
 Up to 2010, Lebanon's backbone relied mainly, however, on fixed lines in a traditional "public switched telephone network" (PSTN).
 Only in 2010 did the Ministry of Telecommunications start setting up a fiber-optic transmission network connecting central stations around the country, at a cost of $166 million.
 Its design included two super-rings and 30 sub-rings representing 4,400 km of cables.
 The need for a more robust backbone had been made more salient by disruptions incurred during the 2006 war with Israel.
 The up-haul was officially completed in April 2013.
 However, two years later, in April 2015, only one sub-ring had actually been turned on.
 By 2017, fiber-optic cables finally connected approximately 300 central offices, from which the internet could reach end-users over traditional copper cables.

 Dial-up internet

 The very first internet services were pioneered by the American University in Beirut, which started in 1991 to set up the first internet node in the country.
 What was known as AUBnet became active in 1993.
 The network was then expanded to encompass other institutions, within the Lebanese Academic and Research Network (LARN), built around AUBnet as its main node.
 By 1995, Lebanon was officially connected to the internet, at which point dial-up internet was introduced as a commercial service.
 The first firm on the market, Compuserve, would charge subscribers $60 per hour.
-In 1996, 14kbit/s dial-up services cost around $75 a month for a 15-hour plan.
+In 1996, 14 kbit/s dial-up services cost around $75 a month for a 15-hour plan.
 Despite high prices, by 1998 Lebanon already had 40,000 subscribers to internet services, representing almost half of all internet users throughout the Arab world.